Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 Do you not know how to budget?

 These are some serious questions to ponder.
-Figuring out the reason behind spending more money than you have will open the door to overcome personal challenges in money and mind.
+Figuring out the reason behind spending more money than you have will open the door to overcoming personal challenges in money and mind.

 7. Reduce spending.

 Hello Captain Obvious.
-In order to control overspending, you reduce spending.
-Its a simple answer and really a simple solution.
+To control overspending, you reduce spending.
+Those impulse purchases are not helping your financial situation.
+It’s a simple answer and a simple solution.

-Evaluate and negociate with the accounts you already have.
+Evaluate and negotiate with the accounts you already have.

 Check your online checking account to see if you are being charged for something you no longer use.